List of Select Chemicals in the Food Supply Under FDA Review

 Steps in Our Risk Reviews

-For each of the chemicals in this table, we are progressing through a series of steps to evaluate its potential risks.
+In general, for each of the chemicals in this table, we are progressing through a series of steps to evaluate its potential risks or have completed our review and/or any corresponding actions.
 The process is a science-based, iterative approach to continually evaluate risks over time.
 Evaluating the risks of chemicals in the food supply is part of our commitment to food safety.

 Related Information